ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/ipblock.md

 # ionoscloud\_ipblock

-The Ip Block data source can be used to search for and return an existing Ip Block which can then be used to provision a server.
+The ip block data source can be used to search for and return an existing Ip Block.
+You can provide a string for the id, the name or the location parameters which will be compared with the provisioned Ip Blocks.
+If a single match is found, it will be returned.
+If your search results in multiple matches, the first result found will be returned.
+When this happens, please refine your search string so that it is specific enough to return only one result.

 ## Example Usage